 Hon.
 Lorne Kusugak: Thank you, Mr. Chairman.
-I don't have the complete number, but based on estimates calculated by the department, the financial management board approved \$3.6 million in additional utility funding on December 2022.
+I don't have the complete number, but based on estimates calculated by the department, the Financial Management Board approved \$3.6 million in additional utility funding on that in December 2022.
 Thank you, Mr. Chairman.

 Mr. Lightstone: Thank you, Mr. Chairman.
 The minister has been able to make several commitments so far.
-I was wondering if the minister would commit to providing that information to the committee as well your today's actuals in the current year compared to the budget in the same time period.
+I was wondering if the minister would commit to providing that information to the committee as well as year-to-date actuals in the current year compared to the budget in the same time period.
 Thank you, Mr. Chairman.